At it’s best, social media connects people. At it’s worst, it’s used to spam people.

 Once you are producing quality music, start to develop your voice.
 Your voice should match whatever persona you want to create to go along with your music.

 When you are first starting off, it’s easy to get sucked into the trap of “going for the numbers“.
 Don’t give into that.
 Try to connect with just one person.
-Have a conversation with that person, like they are your friend in a natural way.
-Avoid the hard sell and push your music too hard.
+Have a conversation with that person in a natural way like you would with a friend.
+Avoid the hard sell and pushing your music or shows too hard.

 Treat it like an experiment.
 Study your stats, demographics, and think about your audience.